E.P.I.C. sessions

 Benefits & Outcomes

-Gain new knowledge and skills in using all the latest music production software and tools.
+Gain new skills and learn how to use all the latest music production software and tools.

-Understand what is involved in the whole process of creating and releasing original music.
+Understand what is involved in the process of creating and releasing original music.

 Meet like-minded individuals and expand professional networks.

-Understand how recording studios work and apply this knowledge in your own setting.
+Understand how recording studios work and how to improve your own setting.

-Learn how to use Logic Pro & Ableton Live to compose music.
+Learn how to use Logic Pro & Ableton Live to record and compose music.

 Skills/Topics covered: